kudukacar/apprentice_blog/content/blog/thorough-unit-testing-improves-code-quality-1.md

        }
    }
 }
 ```

 The Echoer class depends on a String message and a Connection connection, which represents an interface.
 See below the Connection interface, and the class SocketConnection, implementing this interface.
-This application passes an instance of the SocketConnection class into the echo method.
+This application passes an instance of the SocketConnection class to the echo method.

 ```java
 public interface Connection {